Morphine: Names

 Morphine is marketed under multiple different brand names in various parts of the world.
-It was formerly called Morphia in British English.
+It was formerly called morphia in British English.

+Informal names

-Informal names for morphine include: Cube Juice, Dope, Dreamer, Emsel, First Line, God's Drug, Hard Stuff, Hocus, Hows, Lydia, Lydic, M, Miss Emma, Mister Blue, Monkey, Morf, Morph, Morphide, Morphie, Morpho, Mother, MS, Ms. Emma, Mud, New Jack Swing (if mixed with heroin), Sister, Tab, Unkie, Unkie White, and Stuff.
+Informal names for morphine include: cube juice, dope, dreamer, emsel, first line, God's drug, hard stuff, hocus, hows, Lydia, lydic, M, miss Emma, mister blue, monkey, morf, morph, morphide, morphie, morpho, mother, MS, mud, new jack swing (if mixed with heroin), sister, tab, unkie, unkie white, and stuff.

 MS Contin tablets are known as misties, and the 100 mg extended-release tablets as greys and blockbusters.
-The "speedball" can use morphine as the opioid component, which is combined with cocaine, amphetamines, methylphenidate, or similar drugs.
-"Blue Velvet" is a combination of morphine with the antihistamine tripelennamine (Pyrabenzamine, PBZ, Pelamine) taken by injection.
+The speedball can use morphine as the opioid component, which is combined with cocaine, amphetamines, methylphenidate, or similar drugs.
+Blue Velvet is a combination of morphine with the antihistamine tripelennamine taken by injection.